SC-ORE (School Orienteering)

 After each event, points are awarded to teams.

-- Where a runner misses one or more individual control(s) (Missed Punch-MP) the run will incur a time penalty for each control missed.
+Where a runner misses one or more individual control(s) (Missed Punch-MP) they will incur a time penalty for each control missed.
 For every single control missed the time penalty will be 60 seconds.
 Where more than four controls are missed an additional time penalty of 5 minutes will be imposed in addition to the 60 second penalty per control.

-- allow another team member of the same gender to compete in the place of that runner, thereby resulting in one runner completing 2 courses (In such a case when calculating this team’s time this runner’s second time will not be used but rather their first time will be counted twice); OR
+allow another team member of the same gender to compete in the place of that runner, thereby resulting in one runner completing 2 courses.
+In such a case, when calculating this team’s time, this runner’s second time will not be used if it is faster than their first time (as they will have already been out on the map and have gained some advantage).
+In this case their first time will be counted twice;

 substitute the absent runner with a replacement student of the same gender for that event.

 Where more than 2 runners of the same gender are unable to attend, and substitute runners of that gender cannot be found, the team may enter the event with whatever team compilation it can but it may not be eligible for points.
 If two or more teams are tied in an event, they shall each be awarded the points for the place for which they are tied.

 After the final race of the season the SC-ORE Co-ordinator shall organise a presentation ceremony to be completed by 8.45 am.